pipobscure/pipobscure/_posts/2014-03-31-temporary-e-mail-addresses-the-how-and-why.markdown

 date: 2014-03-31 08:54:00 Z
 tags: []
 ---
-# Temporary E-Mail Addresses: The how and why

 I recently offered someone at the other end of the world coffee.
 After all: friends don’t let friends drink bad coffee.
 Since that person is on the other end of the world, I was thinking Starbucks gift card.
 Well they do that, except they need an email address to send the voucher to.

 So at that point I asked for their email address.
 I had no interest in actually getting their email address.
 I don’t really know them after all, but I do enjoy their blog and wanted to send them a gift card.